 In 2009, as an outstanding collaborative pianist she was invited to perform at the Tanglewood Music Festival and was featured in their Festival of Contemporary Music.
 The highlights of the festival included performance of compositions by Bent Sørensen, Oliver Knuseen, George Perle, Andre Previn, Pierre Jalbert along with music from fellow composers.

 As a soloist and chamber musician, Dr. Doubovitskaya has appeared in a number of festivals nationwide, including the Adamant Music Festival (with Masterclasses by Menahem Pressler), the Hot Springs Music Festival and the Sewannee Music Festival.
 Her exceptional skills have lead to collaborations with the Associated Music Teachers League, leading to a performance at the Weill Recital Hall in Carnegie Hall for the 67th Young Musicians Concert, where she was featured as a collaborative artist.
 Ms. Doubovitskaya's international engagements include solo and collaborative performances in Italy, the Czech Republic, Austria, Germany and Russia.
+In addition to her solo career, Dr. Doubovitskaya is a member of several Chicago-based chamber groups: Lakeshore Rush (a contemporary six-member ensemble), the EStrella Piano Duo, and Pianissimo! (a four-piano ensemble).

 Dr. Doubovitskaya received her undergraduate degree from the Ural State "Mussorgsky" Conservatory in Ekaterinburg, Russia, followed by a Master's Degree and Performance Certificate from the Manhattan School of Music under Solomon Mikowsky.
 In 2011 she completed the requirements for the Doctor of Music degree in Piano Performance at Northwestern University's Bienen School of Music, under the guidance of Ursula Oppens and Sylvia Wang.
 She has participated in Masterclasses with Menahem Pressler, Emanuel Ax, James Levine, Garrick Ohlsson, Claude Frank, Kevin Kenner, Ian Hobson, Logan Skelton, Volker Banfield and Martin Katz; additional studies include coachings with Leif Ove Andnes, Oxana Yablonskaya, Dawn Upshaw, Gerald Robbins, Norman Fisher and Laurie Carney.